A Feast for Odin

-A Feast for Odin is a Euro-style game created by Uwe Rosenberg.
-It is a worker placement game focused on placement of irregular cardboard polyominoes into boards owned by each player.
-The polyominoes are between 2 and 12 square units large, with art depicting various Viking-themed items such as beans, milk, flax, and linen.
+A Feast for Odin is a game created by Uwe Rosenberg.
+It is a Euro-style game whose mechanics include worker placement and tile laying.
+The tiles are polyominoes of up to 12 squares representing Viking commodities and treasures such as cabbage, mead, whalebone, runes and ornaments.

 The full game is 7 rounds long, with an option for a shorter 6-round game.
-The rounds increase in length; the number of workers each player may use goes up by 1 each round.

-The game includes a 20-page historificating almanac written by Gernot Köpke.
+The rounds increase in length as the number of vikings each player may use goes up by 1 each round.
+The game includes a 20-page historical almanac written by Gernot Köpke.

 A Feast for Odin was published in 2016 by Feuerland Spiele (Germany), in North American licence by Z-Man Games.
 It can be played by 1 to 4 players.